awsdocs/amazon-connect-admin-guide/doc_source/connect-queues.md

 # Set Up Routing<a name="connect-queues"></a>

 In Amazon Connect routing consists of three parts: queues, routing profiles, and contact flows\.
-This section covers the first two; for information about contact flows, see [Create Amazon Connect Contact Flows](connect-contact-flows.md)\.
+This section covers the first two; for information about contact flows, see [Create Amazon Connect Contact FlowsCreate Contact Flows](connect-contact-flows.md)\.

 A queue is 'waiting area' that holds contacts to be answered by agents\.
 You can use a single queue to handle all incoming contacts, or you can set up multiple queues\.